Canadian Pacific Railroad – Sold Stock at $241.47

 - Railroad Companies – A Solid and Steady Investment

-The above articles introduce the reader to this value investing concept and provides an example of how to build the model.
-Please remember, this is purely a one year test to prove the model’s validity and the final change in value.
-I do not have any actual cash invested in railroad stocks and issue caution to novice investors, please do not get involved unless you have a sophisticated understanding of stocks.
+The above articles introduce the reader to this value investing concept and provide an example of how to build the model.
+Please remember, this is purely a one-year test to prove the model’s validity and the final change in value.
+I do not have any actual cash invested in railroad stocks, and issue a caution to novice investors: please do not get involved unless you have a sophisticated understanding of stocks.
 This system is designed to illustrate how to build and work the model correctly.

-If you have read the prior posts related to the Railroad Fund you will note that I start out with $10,000 as my initial investment.
-My model started on 10/21/19 and today is 11/15/19; it’s 26 days later, for the sake of argument, 27 days total.
-During this time period, I would select certain railroad stocks and invest $2,500 in that particular stock.
+If you have read the prior posts related to the Railroad Fund, you will note that I start with $10,000 as my initial investment.
+My model started on 10/21/19, and today is 11/15/19; it’s 26 days later, for the sake of argument, 27 days total.
+During this period, I would select certain railroad stocks and invest $2,500 in that particular stock.
 So far, I have bought 3 stocks.
-One of those stocks was Canadian Pacific which the model sold today upon reaching the sell trigger point.
-Basically the model looks for a peak price, which back on September 2nd 2019 was $241.47.
-The model I built using various inputs, cycles and relies on business ratios to trigger a buy once the stock decreased in value by at least 10% from a peak.
+One of those stocks was Canadian Pacific, which the model sold today upon reaching the sell trigger point.
+Basically, the model looks for a peak price, which, back on September 2nd, 2019, was $241.47.
+The model I built uses various inputs, cycles, and relies on business ratios to trigger a buy once the stock decreases in value by at least 10% from a peak.
 Based on the historical pattern, Canadian Pacific would recover within three to four months.
 In this case, it recovered much faster than anticipated.
-Nonetheless, it did recover in accordance to the model.
+Nonetheless, it did recover according to the model.

-The key to my concept dealing with value investing, is patience.
-Now the model tells me to wait patiently for Canadian Pacific Railroad to decrease by 10% from a peak point.
-This could happen quickly or it may take months, even up to a year before this happens.
-It doesn’t matter, the key is to be patient.
+The key to my concept dealing with value investing is patience.
+Now the model tells me to wait patiently for the Canadian Pacific Railroad to decrease by 10% from a peak point.
+This could happen quickly, or it may take months, even up to a year, before this happens.
+It doesn’t matter; the key is to be patient.
 There are five other railroads in the market for me to work with.
-I’ve built a buy sell model for each and I continue to wait.
+I’ve built a buy-sell model for each, and I continue to wait.

-Bought 11.36415 shares at a cost of $218.99 each (this is 9.3096% less than the peak, my start date missed the 10% decrease point which was a few days before the portfolio started, thus I bought them anyway in order to get the model started).
-I estimated cost per share at $1 each.
+Bought 11.36415 shares for $218.99 each (this is 9.3096% less than the peak).
+My start date missed the 10% decrease point, which was a few days before the portfolio started, thus I bought them anyway to get the model started.
+I estimated the cost per share at $1 each.

 Buy 11.36415 shares of Canadian Pacific $2,488.64